Case Study: How a Healthcare Business Was Able to Eliminate MCA Debt

 4. It’s unlawful to pursue a guarantor (owner) if the borrower (business) is not in default.
 The business is not in when paying the court's newly determined amount.
 Moreover, when the amount is $0 it's impossible to be in default.

-RESULTS: $555,136 of MCA Debt Eliminated & Personal Guarantee Obligations Resolved
+Results: $555,136 of MCA Debt Eliminated & Personal Guarantee Obligations Resolved

-Our client was still left with other restructured debts from the Chapter 11 bankruptcy, but the amount was much more manageable with the MCA obligations gone.
+Our client was still left with other restructured debts from the Chapter 11 bankruptcy, but the amount was more manageable with the MCA obligations gone.

-CONCLUSION: Chapter 11 Bankruptcy - A Way Out of MCA Debt and Personal Guarantee Obligations
+Conclusion: Chapter 11 Bankruptcy: A Way Out of MCA Debt and Personal Guarantee Obligations

-© 2024 The Lane Law Firm | All Rights Reserved | Se Habla Español
+© 2025 The Lane Law Firm | All Rights Reserved | Se Habla Español